 This integration interacts with the Local API of Airzone HVAC zoning systems.

-A typical Airzone device has a master zone (Master Thermostat) per HVAC system, which is the only zone where the HVAC mode can be changed.
-The rest are slave zones (Slave Thermostats) which can only enable or disable the HVAC and adjust the desired temperature on that specific zone.
+A typical Airzone device has a parent zone (Master Thermostat) per HVAC system, which is the only zone where the HVAC mode can be changed.
+The rest are child zones which can only enable or disable the HVAC and adjust the desired temperature on that specific zone.

 Note that multiple HVAC systems can be connected to the same Airzone WebServer.
-In this case, there will be a master zone per HVAC system and there may also be slave zones for each HVAC system.
+In this case, there will be a parent zone per HVAC system and there may also be child zones for each HVAC system.

 Adding Airzone to your Home Assistant instance can be done via the user interface, by using this My button: